mackenzp/als/README.md

 ## Installation
 - Make sure that you are using python3.6 or newer (written using python 3.6.7)
 - Install pip using the following: `sudo apt install python3-pip`
-- Install required packages using the following: `pip3 install -r requirements.txt`
+- Install required packages using the following: `pip3 install -r requirements`

 Type './als' to run the als executable